xuchai/Network-Programming-Projects/UDP Streaming Media Proxy/Readme.md

 * ***Make a call Call from Amy to Tom again, Successful!***
   Intput: node p2_sample_client.js localhost Amy Tom
   Output: Call accepted!
-  media from Amy: Hi there, this is Amy
+Media from Amy: Hi there, this is Amy

 ## Built With
 C++, Dual-stack sockets, POSIX Threads